Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 Sensing and Intuition

-As for the intuitives, they thrive on metaphors.
+As for intuitives, they thrive on metaphors.
 They read a lot between the lines.
-They tend to be creative and don't need every detail told to them.
-The easiest way to annoy an N person is to constantly be going over every detail.
-They don't see the point when they know the big picture and how things fall into place.
-There are less N than S in the world.
-The introverted intuitives make up an even smaller proportion.
-Those are some of the rarest personalities, but also some of the smartest.
-The INTP, INTJ, and INFJ tend to top the charts when it comes to intelligence tests and grades.
-That doesn't mean that intuitives are automatically smarter than their counterparts.
-They are great at reading, writing, and getting a good idea of a person's motivations.
+They tend to be creative, and they don’t need every detail told to them.
+The easiest way to annoy an N person is to constantly go over every detail with them.
+They don’t see the point when they know the big picture and how things fall into place.
+There are fewer N types than S types in the world.
+The introverted-intuitives make up an even smaller proportion.

 Great with details